RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

 Frequently Asked Questions
 ----------------------------

-Question: Can users install multiple packages at the same time with the installer script?
+*Can users install multiple packages at the same time with the installer script?*

-Ans: Yes, users can install multiple packages at the same time with the installer script.
+Yes, users can install multiple packages at the same time with the installer script.
 Provide package names in the --usecase parameter, separated by a comma, as shown below.

 ::